 - One of Napa’s best tourist attractions is the Ace and Vine Casino on the banks of the Napa River.
 Play table games, Craps or Poker.
 And afterward, grab a gourmet burger, a glass of local wine, or microbrews.

 - Napa is not just for wine lovers.
-In fact, there are over dozen breweries in the Valley.
-So why not choose an outdoor experience such as the Downtown Napa Guided Wine and Brewery Tour on an Electric Bike?
+There are over dozen breweries in the Valley.
+So why not choose an outdoor experience like the Downtown Napa Guided Wine and Brewery Tour on an Electric Bike?
 Let the bike work as you gain a new perspective on Napa’s biggest export.

 - Instead of looking at the breathtaking scenery around Napa, opt for a Private Farm Workshop in Napa Valley.
 For anyone interested in viticulture, this is a fantastic educational tour.
 And in Napa Valley, there is some of the most fertile soil on the planet.